 Let us return to the quiz example from Section 2.3.
 Suppose a media producer wants to create a quiz with multiple players.
-Suppose also that the ITdepartment did not anticipate this in the original quiz-DSL.
+Suppose also that the IT-department did not anticipate this in the original quiz-DSL.
 As a result the Quiz-IMSGS needs to be altered.
-Unfortunately, adding multiplayer support has severe repercussions on different parts of the IMSGS: the domain ontology, the language constructs, the generators, and the traditional software components.
+Unfortunately, as we will see, adding multiplayer support has severe repercussions on different parts of the IMSGS: the domain ontology, the language constructs, the generators, and the traditional software components.

-In the domain ontology we should add concepts such as time, players.
-We will also have to update existing concepts such as flow, and points to take the players into account.
+In the domain ontology we should add concepts (and relationships between these concepts) such as "time", "players".
+We will also have to update existing concepts such as "flow", "point system", and "points" to take the players into account.
 In the flow of a quiz the order in which the player plays and the questions they get to answer must be specified.
 The point system must be refined to assign points to different players.
 The semantics defined in the point system and the turns of the players determines the number of times the same question may be answered.

 These changes must be reflected by concise modifications to the DSL language constructs.
+The adjustments to the example are shown below; the specification of the round is omitted because this section remains the same.

-First there are a couple of new language constructs needed: a construct to describe and initialize the points, a construct stating the turn of the two players (in this case simultaneous).
+First there are a couple of new language constructs needed: a construct "player {...}" to describe and initialize the points, a construct stating the turn of the two players (in this case simultaneous).
 Second existing language constructs must be changed.
-The conditions of the points are extended to a Boolean expression over the players that answered the questions.
+The conditions of the points are extended to a Boolean expression over the players that answered the questions (the symbol "&" denotes the and relationship).
 Third the impact changes of language constructs on other constructs must be considered and clarified.
 On the domain level, there is a relation between the point system, the turn of the players and the number of times the same question may be asked.
 Clearly this must also be the case in the DSL.
+When the players answer sequentially and the point system has actions for the second player, then the same question may be answered twice.
 Adding multiplayer functionality involved thus a major change in the language semantics.
-Finally the DSL compiler and the underlying component system must be adjusted, refactored and tested.
-Naturally this must not corrupt the existing implementation to avoid unexpected changes in the existing iMedia products.